 The open pit capital cost estimate consists of initial capital costs for Nevada Copper's open pit process facility, DST facility, mining equipment, capitalized stripping and infrastructure.
-A summary of the initial capital costs is provided below in the table below.
-The capital cost estimate is at a prefeasibility level with an accuracy of $\pm 25/-5\%$ .
+A summary of the initial capital costs as set out in the April 2019 Technical Report is provided in the table below.
+The capital cost estimate referred to in the April 2019 Technical Report is at a prefeasibility level with an accuracy of $\pm 25/-5\%$.